DocumentationDeployment

 ”No jobs found”

-• Jobs are exported correctly
+• Verify jobs are exported correctly

-• The directory path matches your config
+• Check directory path matches config

 Database connection errors

-• Verify DATABASE_URL is set correctly
+• Confirm DATABASE_URL is correct

-• Ensure the database accepts connections from Railway’s IP range
+• Ensure database accepts connections from Railway

-• For Neon/Supabase, SSL is usually required automatically
+• For Neon/Supabase, SSL is usually required

 Worker keeps restarting